Module embassy

 The following features in the zephyr crate configure what is supported:

-• executor-zephyr: This implements an executor that uses Zephyr’s thread primitives (k_thread_suspend and k_thread_resume) to suspend the executor thread when there is no work to perform.
+• executor-zephyr: This implements an executor that uses a Zephyr semaphore to suspend the executor thread when there is no work to perform.
 This feature is incompatible with either embassy-thread or embassy-interrupt in the embassy-executor crate.

 • embassy-time-driver: This feature causes the zephyr crate to provide a time driver to Embassy.
 This driver uses a single k_timer in Zephyr to wake async operations that are dependent on time.
 This enables the embassy-time crate’s functionality to be used freely within async tasks on Zephyr.